MakeMeSenpai/Ant_World/README.md

 ### Previous Updates:
 {Last Update: 10/08/21}
+- 1.3.9
+    - Adjustments to meta data, fixing website for screen sizes 1920 x 1080 to 2560 x 1440 sized screens, along with basic navigation.
+It's not perfect, but it's better than it was.
+    - Added Medium API to display most recently published blogs.
+    - Added basic content to other pages to make the website more lively.

 - 1.1.5
     - Updated cube to 50-50 ratio.
 Previous when clicking anywhere on cube you would move in the fwd direction.
 Now clicking the left or right side determines direction
     - Link preview added on main websites!
 Still needs to work on WhatsApp, Discord, iMessages, etc. Thanks imgure.com